algosup/2024-2025-project-2-serious-game-team-3/documents/QA/test_plan.md

 Test principles guide the testing approach, ensuring it is effective, consistent, and aligned with project goals.
 For Green City, the following principles will be applied:

-Early Testing: Begin testing early in the development cycle, focusing on core functionalities like resource management and building placement.
+**Early Testing:** Begin testing early in the development cycle, focusing on core functionalities like resource management and building placement.
 This helps catch critical issues before they propagate.

-Prioritization: Prioritize testing critical features such as building logic, pollution management, and user interactions.
+**Prioritization:** Prioritize testing critical features such as building logic, pollution management, and user interactions.
 Focus on areas that impact user experience and game mechanics the most.

-Automation where Appropriate: Automate repetitive and critical tests (unit and regression tests) to save time and ensure consistent results.
+**Automation where Appropriate:** Automate repetitive and critical tests (unit and regression tests) to save time and ensure consistent results.

-User-Centric Approach: Emphasize usability and accessibility testing to ensure the game is intuitive and inclusive for all players.
+**User-Centric Approach:** Emphasize usability and accessibility testing to ensure the game is intuitive and inclusive for all players.

-Continuous Feedback: Use automated tests in a CI/CD pipeline to provide quick feedback, enabling rapid iteration and maintaining quality.

 ### 2. Test levels